 Awards Committee Chair

-- Provide president and executive director with a list of committee members and addresses.
+• Provide president and executive director with a list of committee members and addresses.
 This should be done immediately following the spring convention.
-The Awards Committee consists of one representative from each of JEA’s seven regions.
-This may be either the Regional Director or someone selected by the Regional Director to represent the region.
-In addition, the committee has at-large members.
-These include the current Rising Stars and other JEA members expressing an interest in serving on the committee.
+Committee members include current JEA members expressing an interest in serving on the committee.
 The committee’s term coincides with the organization’s fiscal year: July 1-June 30.
-So far, it has been the practice for Rising Stars to rotate off the committee when new Rising Stars become members of the committee.
-The committee does not have a fixed number of members.
-Historically, the committee’s job is to select recipients of JEA’s Medal of Merit, Lifetime Achievement, Carl Towley, Friend of Scholastic Journalism and Administrator of the Year awards.
-These recipients are selected in the summer and honored in November.
-More recently the committee has also selected the Teacher Inspiration and Rising Star award recipients.
-Discussion of these candidates begins at the Awards Committee meeting during the fall convention.
-Recipients are finalized in the month following the fall convention and honored in April.
+The committee does not have a fixed number of members, but the chair shall attempt to include committee members from all parts of the country, representing the range of student media.
+In the summer, the committee selects recipients of JEA’s Medal of Merit, Lifetime Achievement, Carl Towley, Friend of Scholastic Journalism and Administrator of the Year awards.
+These recipients are honored in November.
+In the winter, the committee selects the Teacher Inspiration and Rising Star award recipients, who are honored in April;

-- Write and distribute press releases for award winners, including sending copies of releases to the C:JET editor.
-This is the responsibility of a subcommittee chair when one exists.
+• Write and distribute press releases for award winners, including sending copies of releases to the Communication: Journalism Education Today editor, as well as to headquarters (to post on the website and through social media).
+This is the responsibility of a subcommittee chair when one exists;

-- Work with JEA Headquarters and JEA’s webmaster to keep awards information up to date at jea.org.
+• Work with JEA headquarters to keep awards information up to date on JEA’s website;

 Nominations Committee Chair